ESLab2012/ROSOMP/README.md

 ##### 2. Replace GCC Installation Paths in Source Files.

 Modify the following seven files in the `/ROSOMP/src/` folder to replace the original GCC installation paths.
-Each original GCC installation path is marked with the text "Replace with the correct path."
+Each original GCC installation path is marked with the text "Replace with the correct path".

 ```bash
 src/intra_process_demo/include/node_common.hpp